 Step 3: Receive a cash advance

 The factoring company now advances your business up to 95 percent of the invoice amount.
 The rest of the money will be kept as a reserve.

 Step 4: Gather the reserve

 From there, your business’ customers pay the factoring company on their normal payment terms.
-Once the invoices are paid for, the factoring company will release the rest of the reserve money to you minus a small factoring fee.
+Once the invoices are paid for, the factoring company will release the rest of the reserve money to you minus the small factoring fee specified in your contract.

 Ready to Get Started?